CORE TRAINING

 Coach Rizz treats approach anxiety the way a strength program treats a weak squat.
 Progressive overload.
 Controlled exposure.
 Measurable volume.
 You lock in, a mission appears, and a timer starts counting down.
 That timer is not a gimmick.
 It compresses the gap between thought and action, which is exactly where overthinking lives.
 Kill the gap, and analysis paralysis has nowhere to grow.

 Missions scale with your momentum.
 Early in a session, the system sends you on simple contact: make eye contact, ask someone a quick question, deliver a brief compliment.
+The early tier mirrors the easy end of any rejection therapy exercises list, except the difficulty curve here is adaptive.
 As you build heat through action, the missions escalate.
 Hold a real conversation.
 Approach someone with no script.
 The system reads your performance and adjusts.
 You do not pick your difficulty.
 You earn it by moving.

 Here is the part that rewires how you think about fear of rejection: the system rewards you more for getting rejected than for succeeding.
 The math is deliberate.
 It is telling you that the outcome does not matter.
 The approach does.
 When rejection pays double, you stop avoiding it and start hunting it.
 That inversion is the entire mechanism.
 Your nervous system cannot maintain a fear response toward something you are actively seeking.